sor8sh/Function-Estimation/README.md

 # Function Estimation with MLP and RBF

-> This repository is made for the AI course project - Mar 2018.
+> This repository is made for the Computational Intelligence course project - Mar 2018.

 **Dependencies:**
 - [scikit-learn](https://scikit-learn.org/stable/)